 The members of the Poetry Society of Colorado are talented and accomplished.

 Jane Hillson Aiello is a poet, essayist and blogger.
+Her third grade teacher sparked a life-long love of couplets and catharsis.
 She faithfully listens to NPR and most genres of music.
 She likes cooking but not cleaning.

-Jane enjoys meditation, yoga, dancing, swimming laps, reading, and of course writing.
-Her biggest joys are her two grancdchildren.
-Her former biggest joys were her three children, but they have been usurped, two by their own offspring.
+Jane enjoys meditation, yoga, dancing, swimming laps, reading, and of course - writing.
+Her biggest joys are her three grandchildren.
+The ability to be child-like is a source of inspiration for her writing.

-Jane has lived in Denver, Evergreen, Lakewood, Colorado Springs, Ft.
-Collins and Centennial.
+Jane has lived in Colorado on and off for the past forty years.
 She is originally from the East Coast, but hopes you won’t hold that against her.
-She got her as quick as she could.
+She got here as quickly as she could.

-Laurel Jean Becker has won many national and regional awards for her work, including the national Draft to Dream Competition award for Tales from Weaver Pond, the Storyteller People’s Choice Award, Society of Southwestern Authors award in both poetry and short stories, Poetry Society of Colorado 2006 and 2012 Sweepstakes Award and the National Writers Association award for poetry—4th place nationally.
+Laurel Jean Becker has won many national and regional awards for her work, including the American Fiction Award, the Cipa/Evvy award and the national Draft to Dream Competition award for Tales from Weaver Pond, the Storyteller People’s Choice Award, Society of Southwestern Authors award in both poetry and short stories, Poetry Society of Colorado 2006 and 2012 Sweepstakes Award and the National Writers Association award for poetry—4th place nationally.
 In 2013, CBS News recognized Laurel as one of Denver’s top poets.

 Laurel is the author of In the Heart of a Quiet Garden (Finishing Line Press) and contributing author to: Women’s Voices of the 21st Century (Argian Press, New York); and Poetry on Track (Green Fuse Poetic Arts).
 She has written articles, poetry, essays and short stories for numerous magazines.